furnstahl/Physics-8820/LectureNotes/content/Why_Bayes_is_better/lecture_11.md

         e^{-i\omega z} e^{i\omega x} e^{i\omega y}
     $$ (add_2)

     We choose the Fourier representation of the delta function because the dependence on $x$ and $y$ *factorizes*.
 That is, the dependence appears as a product of a function of $x$ times a function of $y$.
+(But we don't need to do that for Gaussians; we can just use the delta function to do one integral and evaluate the second one directly.)

     :::